 Indicate Nursery Rhymes page 20, "It's Raining, It's Pouring."
 Play Nursery Rhymes Audio CD Track 15.
-The children sing along as you track the words.
+Children sing along as you track the words.
 Repeat for Track 16, "Rain, Rain, Go Away."

-Say: Listen to these two nursery rhymes.
+Say: Listen to these two rhymes!
 I will say part of the rhyme and you say the missing word.
 Read the rhymes, allowing the children to supply the rhyming words.

-- Rain, rain, go away,

-Come again some other (day).
+- Rain, rain, go away, Come again some other (day).
 All the children want to play!

-Rain, rain, go (away).

-- It's raining, it's pouring

-The old man is (snoring).
+Rain, rain, go (away). - It's raining, it's pouring The old man is (snoring).
 He went to bed And he bumped his (head).
 And he couldn't get up in morning!

-If the weather permits, take the children outside to observe the clouds.
-Ask: Where does rain come from? (clouds) Many, many raindrops get together and that's what forms a cloud.
+Take the children outside to observe the clouds.
+Ask: Where does rain come from? (clouds) Many, many raindrops get together and that's what makes a cloud.
 When there are so many raindrops in the cloud that it gets too heavy, the raindrops fall from the cloud to the ground.
 Then we have rain!